lbo462/course-notes/tcp/tcp.md

 Here, we'll cover a small list of the available TCP algorithms.
 If they're so much TCP algorithms, it's to solve different problems such as delays, congestions, speed, etc.

-The use of these algorithms might required a single end to support it, or both ends to support it and might require the routers to support it.
+The use of these algorithms might requires a single end to support it, or both ends to support it and might even requires the routers to support it.
-To know more, check the amazing table from Wikipedia [here](https://en.wikipedia.org/wiki/TCP_congestion_control#Algorithms) (no Rick roll, I promise).
+To know more, check the amazing table from Wikipedia [here](https://en.wikipedia.org/wiki/TCP_congestion_control#Algorithms) (no rickroll, I promise).

 ### Nagle's algorithm